syntaqx/serve/README.md

 ## Using `serve` manually

-Serve also exposes a reusable `FileServer`, allowing you to easily embed the library into your codebase and create an awesome static file server:
+Besides running `serve` using the provided binary, you can also embed a `serve.FileServer` into your own Go program:

 ```go
 package main